"

 Writing short answer questions:

-• Word the question so that only ONE answer is correct to keep the question objective.
+• Word the question so that only ONE answer is correct, keeping it objective.

 Writing Essay Questions: